Mayor says about 300,000 Covid-19 infections in Moscow – latest updates

 Coronavirus worse for US than Pearl Harbor, 9/11 – Trump

-United States President Donald Trump said the fallout from the pandemic has hit the US harder than the December 7, 1941 Japanese bombing of Pearl Harbor or the September 11, 2001 Al-Qaeda attacks on New York and Washington.
+US President Donald Trump said the fallout from the pandemic has hit the US harder than the December 7, 1941 Japanese bombing of Pearl Harbor or the September 11, 2001 Al Qaeda attacks on New York and Washington.

 "This is really the worst attack we've ever had," Trump told reporters at the White House.